matthewyccheung/matthewyccheung.github.io/_posts/2023-05-10-barbara-cheifet-talk-nbt.md

 No, generally NBT will read the full paper in length.

-<h3> What is two submissions are similar and of similar quality? </h3>
+<h3> What if two submissions are similar and of similar quality? </h3>

 Generally both are submitted both of them to reviewers.
 Reviewers judge which one is accepted/rejected.

-<h3> Scooping protection </h3>
+<h3> Since submission to publication process takes a while, what if something is in review and something similar is published elsewhere? </h3>

-If something is in review and something else is published, NBT will continue to move forward with paper.
+NBT will continue to move forward with paper.

-<h3> BioArxiv </h3>
+<h3> What do you think of BioArxiv? </h3>

 Barbara thinks it is great.
 We all know that publishing is slow.
 From editorial standpoint, they only look at what’s published/peer reviewed.